Govardhanmn/Credir-Card-Fraud-Detection-Sysytem/README.md

 The dataset contains anonymized European credit card transactions from a 48-hour window.
 Due to PCI-DSS compliance requirements, raw transaction fields are transformed into PCA components.
 The dataset exhibits extreme class imbalance, with fraud accounting for less than 0.2% of all transactions.

-> Download `creditcard.csv` from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and place it in the project root.

 ---

 ## Approach